szmpns/HackTheBox-Writeups/Machines/Netmon/README.md

 An issue was discovered in **PRTG Network Monitor before 18.2.39**.
 An attacker who has access to the **PRTG System Administrator web console with administrative privileges** can exploit an OS command injection vulnerability (both on the server and on devices) by sending malformed parameters in sensor or notification management scenarios.

 Knowing that, we are going to use **Metasploit**.
-You can also copy this exploit:
+You can also use this exploit:

 ```
 https://github.com/A1vinSmith/CVE-2018-9276?tab=readme-ov-file
 ```

-and use it as author says in `README`.
+and run it as author says in `README`.

 ### Metasploit